 |Built as a memorial to those who died in World War I, the Errington War

 Memorial Hall opened its doors on March 22nd, 1922.
 It is maintained by a non-profit

 society made up of volunteers who sponsor cultural, social and recreational activities

 The Hall is located in Errington at 1390 Errington Road, approximately 6km southwest of Parksville on central Vancouver Island, British Columbia, Canada.
 For a map and directions to the Hall - click here: Location For rental information - click: Rental

-A great list of entertainments coming in Spring and Summer 2015.
+A great list of entertainments coming in Winter of 2015 and Spring 2016.
 You'll find them by clicking on the Calendar of Events button above.